Primary and secondary schools

 - Jurgis Dobkevičius pro-gymnasium in Kaunas (International Baccalaureate program for 1-8 grades);

-- Erudito licėjus in Kaunas (English schooling for 5-11 years old children);
+- Erudito licėjus in Kaunas and Vilnius (private school, English schooling for 5-18 years old children);

 - Klaipėda ‘Universa Via’ International School (private kindergarten-school, English schooling for 3-11 years old children; older children who speak only English get individual attention, interpretation and similar assistance).